 The key here is that these are well-established, well-known publishing houses that purchase the rights to publish a book from the author via an up-front advance and a publishing contract.

-Vanity publishing is a bit of a mish-mash these days.
-In essence, a vanity publisher is a publisher whom you pay to publish your book.
-Many of the major houses have vanity divisions (Hay House has Balboa Press, Zondervan has Westbow, etc.) you can hire to produce your book, and they will take an up-front fee as well as a percentage of book sales.
+Independent publishing consists of both vanity and hybrid publishers (sometimes also referred to as small presses, indie presses, or professional publishers).
+In essence, an independent publisher is one that you pay to publish your book.
+Many of the major houses have independent divisions (Hay House has Balboa Press, Zondervan has Westbow, etc.) you can hire to produce your book, and they will take an up-front fee as well as, in many cases, a percentage of book sales.

 The name says it all!